toastts/forest/README.md

-Okay so basically this is forest and basically it the org chart more digestible, and we're like building it rn
+this is forest and it makes the org chart more digestible, and we're building it rn

 ## Getting Started